-- (1) This item includes all excavation, outside the limits of other designated excavation, required for the installation of the drainage systems as shown on the drawings. - (2) Separate payment will not be made for this item.
+- (1) This item includes all excavation, outside the limits of other designated excavation, required for the installation of the drainage systems as shown on the drawings including the toe drain access trench excavation. - (2) Separate payment will not be made for this item.
 Compensation for this item will be included in the payment for the bid item for Drainfill, Fine Filter.